Bioidentical hormone replacement therapy for men: Science, safety, and real-world results

 - Step 1: Get properly tested

-Start with a conversation with a clinician who regularly manages men’s hormones, such as a urologist or endocrinologist.
+Start with a conversation with a clinician who regularly manages men’s hormones, such as a urologist or endocrinologist, or through a structured men’s health workup such as Veedma.
 Describe your symptoms, lifestyle, medications, and sleep.
 Ask for:

-- Two early-morning total testosterone measurements, usually between 7 and 10 a.m.
+- Repeat early-morning total testosterone measurements, usually between 7 and 10 a.m.

-- Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) to identify whether the issue is in the testicles or the brain
+- Luteinizing hormone (LH) and follicle-stimulating hormone (FSH) on every evaluation to identify whether the issue is primary or secondary/functional hypogonadism

 - Step 2: Combine lifestyle upgrades with the right treatment choice

-- Weight management: Losing 5–10% of body weight can significantly boost testosterone in men with obesity.[4]
+- Weight management: Losing body fat can help overall health and may improve testosterone somewhat, but the hormone gains are often modest and inconsistent in men with obesity.[4]

-- Resistance training: 2–3 strength sessions per week help maintain muscle and improve hormone balance.
+- Resistance training: 2 to 3 strength sessions per week help maintain muscle and improve hormone balance.
 You can also use hormone-friendly training techniques to support testosterone and recovery.

-- Sleep: Aim for 7–9 hours.
+- Sleep: Aim for 7 to 9 hours.
 Sleep restriction can cut testosterone in healthy young men within one week.[2]
 If supplements are on your radar, understanding what actually improves sleep quality (and what does not) in guides like the Andrew Huberman sleep cocktail article can be helpful.

 - Alcohol and drugs: Heavy drinking, anabolic steroids, and opioids can all suppress natural testosterone.